Hannah Montana season 2: Casting

 Moisés Arias becomes a regular cast member.
 In "My Best-Friend's Boyfriend", Larry David was approached by the producers about being on the show when he attended a Hannah Montana taping with his two daughters, who were fans of the show.
 He agreed, and appeared in the episode with his daughters, playing himself as a "frustrated restaurant patron".
 David's daughters are "huge fans" of Hannah Montana.
 Heather Locklear was also convinced to guest star after attending with her kids.
 Camryn Manheim and Brooke Shields also have made guest appearances because their kids enjoy the show.
 John D'Aquino and Madison Pettis from Cory in the House make guest appearances as their characters in a special crossover episode.
-The Jonas Brothers also guest star in an episode.
+The Jonas Brothers also guest star in an episode as well as Selena Gomez playing Hannah's new rival, Mikayla, for two episodes.

-Dwayne "The Rock" Johnson appears in "Don't Stop 'Til You Get the Phone" as part of the Rock Block, in which he guest-starred in episodes of Hannah Montana, Cory in the House, and Wizards Of Waverly Place as a promotion for Disney's film The Game Plan.
+Dwayne "The Rock" Johnson appears in "Don't Stop 'Til You Get the Phone" as part of the Rock Block, in which he guest-starred in episodes of Hannah Montana, Cory in the House, and Wizards of Waverly Place as a promotion for Disney's film The Game Plan.